tiandiao123/AdvancedFindingLines/README.md

 ###Pipeline (single images)

 ####1.
 Perspective Transform:
 After getting information above, then we can create our pipeline and process_image functions to find lane lines of photos!
-Thus, we need to get eye-view of pictures so that we can comupute fitting polynomials functions in the next steps.
+Thus, we need to get eye-view of pictures so that we can compute fitting polynomials functions in the next steps.
 As for transform original pictures into eye-view pictures, we need to use 'cv2.getPerspectiveTransform' and 'cv2.warpPerspective' to transform them!
 Here are few demos:

 ![png](output_images/warpedimage.png)